St Mary and St Eanswythe's Church, Folkestone: 19th century and later

 In parts of the present building, the earlier church (before the 19th century) is still visible: the arcade of the chancel is of the 13th century; the lady chapel (north of the chancel) and St Eanswythe's chapel (south of the chancel), and the arches of the tower, are of the 15th century.

 During the incumbency of Canon Matthew Woodward, vicar from 1851 to 1898, the church was largely rebuilt.
 The nave and north aisle were rebuilt by R. C. Hussey in the 1850s.
 The west window and porch were created by Stallwood in 1872.
 The south chancel aisle and transept were rebuilt in 1869, the south aisle in 1974.
 The three altar windows, and the windows in the Lady Chapel, were created by C. E. Kempe.

 Discovery of reliquary

 During renovation of the church in 1885, a reliquary was discovered in a niche in the walls near the altar.
 From the ornamentation it was judged to be of the 12th century.
 It contained the bones of a young woman who died in the 7th century; from the position of the reliquary, it was concluded that they were the remains of St Eanswythe.
 They were re-interred in the same place, the niche covered by a brass door and grille.
 Scientific re-examination early in 2020 confirmed that they almost certainly did belong to Eanswythe.
+The remains were finally replaced in the niche, in a specially designed reliquary, in November 2024.